arcticleo/has_geo_lookup/README.md

 puts HasGeoLookup::IndexChecker.performance_report
 ```

-**Complete Database Setup:**
+**Setup and Index Creation:**

-The `create_setup` task generates proper Rails migration files that can be committed to version control and run as part of your deployment process.
+The `create_indexes` task generates proper Rails migration files that can be committed to version control and run as part of your deployment process.
 The migration includes:

 - **Required columns**: Adds `latitude` and `longitude` decimal columns if missing
 - **Recommended indexes**: Creates optimized database indexes for geographic queries